Mildred Portney Chase

 Mildred Portney Chase (1921–1991) was an international concert pianist, teacher, and the author of the popular books Just Being at the Piano and Improvisation, Music From The Inside Out.

 Early life and career

 Chase was born in Brooklyn, New York, and moved to Los Angeles at two and a half years old.
 She had a brother, Joseph, and a sister, Leonora (later Leonora Panich).

-Chase began playing piano by ear at the age of three, and had absolute pitch.
+Chase began playing the piano by ear at the age of three, and had absolute pitch.
 She grew up in Boyle Heights, L.A., and studied with Victor Trice, Olga Steeb and Richard Buhlig.
 She won many piano competitions, and at 13 had her own weekly national radio recital show.

 She graduated from Roosevelt High School at 17, then attended the Juilliard School of Music in New York on a fellowship.
 She studied with Josef Lhévinne, who considered her his best pupil; and with his wife Rosina Lhévinne, when he was on tour.
 Chase graduated with a diploma, then married William Francis Chase and moved back to L.A.